 When you imagine your boss finally praising you for something you did well or you visualize getting that promotion that you’ve been hoping for, you are essentially telling your brain to respond as if those things were happening.
 Suddenly, you create positive emotions out of thin air.

 Now that you know how it works, you can practice using imagination to boost your mood and improve your day.
 Here are three specific ways to apply this technique that could help you generate positive emotions.

 1. Start your day by imagining the best possible day.

 In the morning while you’re brushing your teeth or taking a shower, spend a few minutes imagining the best possible day you could have.
 What would happen?
 Who would you interact with?
 How would you feel?

 For example, I might imagine that my morning is really productive and I complete this article in record time—I’d feel a sense of accomplishment.
 Then, I imagine my meeting with a potential new client and we hit it off immediately—I feel joyous and delighted.
 The day ends with me tying up some loose ends so that I can fully disconnect from work—I then enjoy my evening.
 As you are imagining, really try to generate the emotions that would occur inside you if your day went exactly as you desire.

 2. Pause for an imagination break before new situations.

-Before a meeting with your boss or a date, take a moment to visualize what would happen if everything went awesomely.
+Before a meeting with your boss or a date, take a moment to visualize what would happen if everything went well.
 Would you have an inspiring conversation?
 Would everyone love your ideas?
 Clarify for yourself exactly how it would go and imagine how it would feel.